-While it may seem like you don’t need to provide a transcript for your listeners (they are listening, after all), transcribing your podcast audio should actually be a crucial part of your marketing strategy.
+While it may seem like you don’t need to provide a transcript for your listeners (they are listening, after all), transcribing your podcast audio is an important part of your podcast marketing strategy.

 What Exactly Is a Podcast Transcription?

-In a podcast transcription, audio speech is converted into a text document so it can be read online.
+In a podcast transcription, the words you say during an episode are converted into a text document that can be read online.

-Transcribing a podcast can be a lengthy and tedious process, but there are a variety of ways for getting the job done.
+Transcribing podcast audio can be a lengthy and tedious process, but fortunately, there are a variety of tools to help simplify the process.